Hi friend and Welcome!

 - Build quality is solid.

-- Gold standard for neutrality and accuracy in studio. environments.
+- Gold standard for neutrality and accuracy in the studio.
 Everything sounds exactly as it is, with very little coloration.

 - Great sound-stage.
 What is Soundstage?